Effective July 1, 2018, the per diem allowance for in-state travel on or after July 1, 2018 will be as follows:

 - For in-state travel that requires two or more overnight stays the per diem allowance will be $100 per day.

-- In-state travel where the travel time is 6 to 12 hours the meal allowance will be $12.75.
+- In-state travel where the travel time is 6 to 12 hours outside of the base area the meal allowance will be $12.75.

-- In-state travel where the travel time is in excess of 12 hours but not overnight the meal allowance will be $34.00.
+- In-state travel where the travel time is in excess of 12 hours outside of the base area but not overnight the meal allowance will be $34.00.

 Note: All in-state travel prior to July 1, 2018 follows the per diem allowance in effect at that time.